antmicro/benchalot/README.md

 ### Matrix

-Benchmarker will run a benchmark for each combination of variable values specified in `matrix.*` fields.
+Benchalot will run a benchmark for each combination of variable values specified in `matrix.*` fields.

 <!-- name="section-matrix" -->
 ```yaml